Call for evidence - inclusion health

 • North Central London Inclusion Health Needs Assessment

-by Priyal Shah, over 1 year ago
+by Priyal Shah, almost 3 years ago

 People in Inclusion Health groups face the most significant health inequalities of any group in our population – often compounded by the impact of intersectionality/multiple disadvantage.
 Addressing health inequalities faced by inclusion health groups is a key component of the NCL Population Health and Integration Strategy and one of our locally identified PLUS populations from the CORE20PLUS5 framework, because the needs of these populations can only be solved by working together with our partners.